NirmalNegi07/NirmalNegi07/README.md

 - [Employee Portal](https://github.com/ColoredCow/portal) - A hub-and-spoke platform for organization operations
 - [Wisdom Circle](https://wisdomcircle.com) - WisdomCircle is a global platform that connects retired professionals to relevant, meaningful engagements.
 These retired professionals, typically above 50, have accumulated wisdom & skills over a lifetime of experience.
+- [Glific](https://glific.org/) - Glific is a WhatsApp based open source communication platform for NGOs to have conversations with thousands of beneficiaries simultaneously.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>